California Independent Contractor Law and Healthcare Staffing

 Section 226.8 also provides penalties for the willful misclassification of workers, to include:

 To better protect the rights of an independent contractor, California laws have seen some important changes over the years.
 In 1989, the California Supreme Court established the Borello test to determine whether an independent contractor is actually an employee.
 The test concentrated on the level of control over the work, focusing on factors such as whether the worker supplies their own tools and equipment.

 The law changed in 2018 when the California Supreme Court adopted the ABC Test in the Dynamex case.
 This test focused less on control over the “work” and more on control over the “worker.”
 The ABC Test was later made into law with the passage of Assembly Bill 5 (AB 5) in 2019, a law that specifically targeted the use of independent contractors by gig economy companies.

 In 2020, voters in the state passed Proposition 22, which introduced new California independent contractor law exemptions.
 Specifically, this proposition exempted app-based rideshare and delivery drivers from the ABC Test of Dynamex.
 This carve out was upheld by a state appeals court in 2023, although other exceptions to the ABC Test are still part of the law (see the box above).
 There continue to be legal challenges to both AB5 and Proposition 22 in both federal court and the California Supreme Court.

-Independent Contractor vs. Employee: California ABC Test and Healthcare Facilities
+California Independent Contractor Law: ABC Test and Healthcare Facilities

 Unless an exception to Section 2775 applies, nurse staffing agencies — and the healthcare facilities that they support — are governed by the ABC Test for worker classification.